manaskhatua25/Student-Management-System-/README.md

 # Student-Management-System-
 A small project that uses the Node JS Language Web Framework and is based on a Student Management System Project in Node JS with MongoDB.
-The following Node JS project has all of the necessary capabilities for first- and second-year IT students to employ in their college projects.
 It contains a number of features that allow users to maintain the records of their students and mentors.
 This system, as well as the web application, has a clear concept that is similar to real-life scenarios and is well-implemented.
 Moving on, this node JS project for a Student Management System is primarily concerned with dealing with students, mentors, and university data.